 - 00. Cloverbud Animal Related Public Presentation or Demonstration.
-Presentation or demonstration will take place in animal barn of Cloverbud's choice and must be scheduled in advance.
+Presentation or demonstration will take place in animal barn of Cloverbud's choice.
 Total presenting/demonstrating time should be about 3-5 minutes.
 Presentation/demonstration may be repeated as needed to accomplish this. - 01.
-Animal Related Public Presentation or Demonstration: Presentation or demonstration will take place in animal barn of member's choice and must be scheduled in advance.
+Animal Related Public Presentation or Demonstration: Presentation or demonstration will take place in animal barn of member's choice.
 Total presenting/demonstrating time should be about 15-20 minutes.
 Presentation/demonstration may be repeated as needed to accomplish this.
 May not be conducted as part of Class 02.
-Maximum of 3 entries per exhibitor. - 02.
+Maximum of 3 entries per exhibitor: - 02.
 Animal Species Ambassador.
 Any 4-H member (8 years or older).
 Ambassadors are expected to welcome visitors to the barn and help educate them about 4-H, their animal species and agriculture using a variety of activities interactive/hands-on activities, animal related presentations or demonstrations, engaging visitors with questions and answers, etc. Activities can be borrowed from the CCE office or supplied by member.
-Ambassador shifts are two hours in length and must be scheduled in advance.
+Ambassador shifts are two hours in length.
 Parent supervision required for 4-H members under 12 years old.
 Ambassadors are encouraged to wear AMBASSADOR vests during their shifts, available from the fair livestock office in the Swine Barn.
 A maximum of two members may do a shift together.
 For more information, contact the CCE Office.
 Maximum of 1 entry per species exhibited.